In 2017, TRAID will have £280,000 available for funding international development projects related to improving conditions in the textile industry.

 Location of project

 We do not have a particular geographical focus for our funding.
 However, we do not fund projects in countries without a recognised development need.
-Please note, we only fund projects which are submitted through a UK based NGO.
+Please note, except in exceptional circumstances we only fund applications which are submitted through a UK based NGO.

 Costs we fund